 In most cases, this means a licensed gas fitter or a factory technician.

-Key combustion warning signs that your gas appliance requires servicing are a yellow or red flame, a flame with a yellow burning tip.
+Key incomplete combustion chemical reaction (incomplete combustion reaction formula) warning signs that your gas appliance requires servicing are a yellow or red flame, a flame with a yellow burning tip.

-Yellow/brown soot, pilot lights that blow out, acrid smells and eye irritation are also indications.
+Yellow/brown soot, pilot lights that blow out, acrid smells and eye irritation are also indications of an incomplete combustion chemical reaction (incomplete combustion reaction equation).

 The exceptions to this are gas fireplaces and gas log fires that have yellow flames by design.

-The above signs may be indications of an incomplete combustion reaction.
+The above signs may be indications of an incomplete combustion chemical reaction (incomplete combustion reaction formula).

 The result is that you could be wasting gas and/or generating carbon monoxide.

-If you observe any of the aforementioned warning signs, you should schedule a service ASAP.
+If you observe any of the aforementioned incomplete combustion reaction warning signs, you should schedule a service ASAP.

 Using Approved Appliances and Gas Fitters